 Twin Falls, Snoqualmie Pass

-Distance: Three miles round trip, 500 feet elevation gain, Discover Pass required
+Distance: Three miles round trip, 500 feet elevation gain, Discover Pass required to park.

 Info: Olallie State Park